jdelacruz1223/jdelacruz1223/README.md

 * 🌍  I'm based in California, CA
 * ✉️  You can contact me at [delacruz.justin1223@gmail.com](mailto:delacruz.justin1223@gmail.com)
-* 🚀  I'm currently working on a game for the Fall 2024 CSULB Video Game Development Association Game Jam (will launch by Dec.
-6).
+* 🚀  I'm currently working on two unnamed games and a research project at CSULB
-* 🧠  I'm currently learning Python, C#, Unity, Godot, Project Management, Agile Frameworks, Application Development, and SDLC
+* 🧠  I'm currently learning C++, C#, Unity, Project Management, Agile Frameworks, and WebApp Development
 * 🤝  I'm open to collaborating on programming, designing, and/or producing for game jams and indie games!

 [Check out my team's submission for the GameMaker's Toolkit Game Jam 2024!](https://luqey.itch.io/gmtk-2024)

 I have 3 other games I've yet to format for public view and one in progress.
 In the meantime, here are the repository links:

-Personal Project: [2D Topdown Sword Guy](https://github.com/jdelacruz1223/jUnityGame) | A 2D Top-Down Perspective combat nearly entirely made by me (art too).
+Personal Project: [Swordsman (itch.io)](https://frooh.itch.io/swordsman) | [Repo](https://github.com/jdelacruz1223/jUnityGame) | A 2D Top-Down Perspective combat nearly entirely made by me (art too).
 * Role: Sole Developer
-* Currently reworking to apply more Object Oriented principles that I learned recently!
+* Planning to revisit and rework this game to apply more Object Oriented principles and new things I've learned! ( when school permits :/ )

 The XPlace Summer Game Jam 2024 Submission: [Vista](https://github.com/KaguraInig0/Summer-Game-Jam-2024) | A 2.5D Oregon Trail-inspired Road Trip game, complete with random encounters on the road and walkable cities!
 * [The XPlace Game Jam Submission Page](https://app2.thexplace.ai/events/01HTNG5SD5V0EJBQC6Y4Z7AMKH/games/01HZDC29H1S1XHN4353RPH92AH?vipcode=Q_SGJ24)